NFontrodona/Lazyparser/doc/source/lazyparser.rst

 Example
 _______

-Below, in an file named ``example.py``, you can see a function that prints the name and the first name of a user and also multiply two numbers:
+Below, in an file named ``example.py``.
+You can see a function that prints the name and the first name of a user and also multiply two numbers:

 .. code:: python